transfem-org/TransFish/CALCKEY.md

   - Illustrated by [Henki](https://www.youtube.com/c/Henkiwashere)!
   - Licensed under the CC-BY-SA 4.0.
 - Better timeline top bar
+- Improved note style
+  - Make more of the post clickable like every other SNS
 - Mark as read from notifications widget
 - Less cluttered notification summary
 - Better welcome screen (not logged in)